IGF Olympic Golf Regulations

 Caddies shall wear bibs with athlete name badges as prescribed by Tokyo 2020 and the IGF and clothing as provided by the NOC of the caddie’s athlete.

 The IOC Athletes’ Commission has developed guidelines for athletes clarifying opportunities for athletes to express their views during the Olympic Games, should they so wish, within the context of local laws and Rule 50.

-Any athlete in an "International Golf Competition" (see section II of the IGF Nationality Policy) must be a national of the country which the Athlete is representing or under which the Athlete is eligible for the competition.
+Any athlete in an "International Golf Competition" (see section II of the IGF Nationality Policy, available in the IGF Policies and Charters (June 21)) must be a national of the country which the Athlete is representing or under which the Athlete is eligible for the competition.
 The IGF publishes this Policy as it pertains to matters relating to the determination of the country which an Athlete may represent in an International Golf Competition.
 Please refer to the Policy for more details.

 Other Rules and Regulations

 Other Olympic documentation and resources will be released at a later stage.

 - IOC Social and Digital Media Guidelines for Tokyo 2020